Remote working and the hybrid work model aren’t going anywhere.

 If employees are given full freedom over when they come into the office, you'll find your office emptier and want to minimize office space.

 Rather than having assigned seating, employees who decide to go in-office during the working week will make use of what's available; however, you do end up running the risk of having fewer desks than people if everyone decides to come in on the same day.

 If you have been finding your organization has been struggling with this, check out our article on best hot desk booking software for managing hybrid work arrangements.

 Hybrid working is a unique opportunity

-Employees got a taste of it, and those trying to get everyone back to the office shouldn’t be surprised if employees are updating their LinkedIn profiles and looking for new opportunities.
+Employees got a taste of remote work and, spoiler alert, they loved it.
+If you're trying to get employees back to the office full-time, you shouldn’t be surprised to find updated LinkedIn profiles as they look for new opportunities.